Emergency Food Vs. Grocery Store Food: What's the REAL Difference? - Be Prepared - Emergency Essentials

 If there’s one thing we Americans have a lot of, it’s meal options.
 Stores these days are bursting with variety.
 The typical grocer carries 40 to 50 thousand items on average!

 Long-term foods are no exception.
-There are tons of options out there for stocking up and you can get lost in them pretty quickly if you don't know what to look for.
+There are tons of options out there for stocking up and you can get lost pretty quickly if you don't know what to look for.

 We’ll lay out the most important things to look for when you’re shopping for long-term foods.
-Then we'll do a side-by-side comparison to see how grocery and emergency store products stack up—so next time you’re on the hunt for emergency food you’ll know what to look for and where to find it!
+Then we'll do a side-by-side comparison to see how grocery and emergency store products stack up—so next time you’re on the hunt for emergency food you’ll know what to look for!

 There are lots of foods with surprisingly long shelf lives.
 Canned items, spaghetti sauce, peanut butter (just to name a few) are all famous for lasting well beyond their expiration dates.